 On maturity day, an unattended fixed deposit auto-renews at whatever rate the bank feels like offering.
 A one-week-early nag turns that default into a decision.

 Set this reminder on WhatsAppTo set a fixed deposit maturity reminder on WhatsApp, text NagMeLater "Remind me on 8 November to decide on the FD maturing on the 15th", or tap a button below to send it in one tap.
 The bot confirms the schedule and nags you at the right moment.
-No app, no signup, first 5 reminders free.
+No app, no signup, first 7 days free.

 Edit to your FD's date, time to compare rates.